Top 10 Rock Albums on Vinyl | Essential Records for Collectors

 "Baba O'Riley" opens with synthesizer arpeggios before the band crashes in.
 The song builds to a climax featuring Dave Arbus's violin solo—an unexpected instrument that somehow fits perfectly.
 "Bargain" follows with one of Townshend's most spiritual lyrics.

-"Behind Blue Eyes" offers ballad beauty before "Won't Get Fooled Again" closes the original album with nine minutes of power.
+"Behind Blue Eyes" has ballad beauty before "Won't Get Fooled Again" closes the original album with nine minutes of power.
 Roger Daltrey's scream before the final verse remains rock's most cathartic moment.
 On vinyl, Keith Moon's drumming has the weight and chaos that compressed versions minimize.

 The 2024 half-speed mastered edition sounds excellent.
 The Classic Records 200g pressing is the audiophile choice.
 Original UK Track pressings are collectible.
 This album influenced arena rock for decades.